Just because you had a tick does not mean you get Lyme. That’s why it’s important to understand what the disease is and how it is transferred.

 How Do Tick Collars For Dogs Work?

 Ticks like tall grass and brush.
-If you walk with your dog or your dog gets to the edges of your yard, keep a collar on your dog like the Seresto ®collar or Adams® Plus to repel ticks.
+If you walk with your dog or your dog gets to the edges of your yard, keep a collar on your dog like the Seresto ®flea and tick collar or Adams® Plus Spray to repel ticks.
 The great things about tick collars is they make ticks want to stay off your dog.
 That assures the monthly flea and tick control you use will work more effectively and none will get past your protection.
 Also, collars are safe for your dog with other flea and tick control.
 Unlike internal tick control where the tick generally has to bite, collars work topically over the surface.
+These collars are not labeled as safe for breeding animals.

 If you’re in a Lyme area, and your dog is getting ticks, vaccinate and protect them.
-After coming in from outside, check your pet for ticks and use preventatives and collars to repel future ticks.
+After coming in from outside, check your pet for ticks.
+Use oral or topical preventatives and collars to repel future ticks.
 This will stop the issue before it starts by decreasing the number of ticks your dog is exposed to.
 And remember, ticks carry diseases other than Lyme, such as Rocky Mountain Spotted Fever.
 Keep ticks off dogs and they won’t carry any diseases home to you!